 DIFFUSION CURRENT: The current that flows across the junction of a diode due to the difference in the concentration of holes or conduction electrons on it's either side is called diffusion current.

 DRIFT CURRENT: The current that flows through the diode due to the electric field is called drift current.

 JUNCTION DIODE:

-Diode is a device with two electrodes (di means two and - ode means electrode).
+Diode is a device with two electrodes.
 Formation of p - n Junction diode: